-- 1. Open a shell window.
-(To create a shell window, use the mouse to select the Tools and Shell menu items from the Toolchest.) - 2.
+- 1. Open a shell window. - 2.
 Become superuser (root):

+'''

 % /sbin/su

 Password: thepassword

+#

+'''

-3. Determine your station's host name:
+- 3. Determine your station's host name: - # /usr/bsd/hostname

-# /usr/bsd/hostname

 Note: The host name should not be IRIS.
 (IRIS is the default name shipped on every system.)
-If the name is IRIS, follow the instructions in the Personal System Administration Guide for setting up a networked station, or follow the instructions in the IRIX Advanced Site and Server Administration Guide for assigning a host name to a system.
+If the name is IRIS, follow the instructions in the Personal System Administration Guide for setting up a networked station, or follow the instructions in the IRIX Admin: Networking and Mail guide for assigning a host name to a system.